calebclayreagor/calebclayreagor.github.io/_posts/2025-10-04-density-clustering-pt1.md

 </div>

-These methods are well suited for exploratory analysis of transportation and geodemographic data because humans are heterogeneously organized within and between populations.
-For example, geographic features such as rivers and mountains can separate cities and their populations, whereas transit hubs like train stations (see below) can promote local clustering of passengers.
+These methods are well suited for exploratory analysis of transportation and geodemographic data because humans are heterogeneously organized across regions.
+For example, features such as rivers and mountains can separate cities and populations, whereas transit hubs like train stations (see below) can promote local clustering of passengers.
 Neither situation is well-approximated by a parametric prior like a Gaussian distribution, and we typically don't know the number of clusters *a priori*.
-However, density-based clustering relies on contrasting local densities to identify clusters regardless of their shapes or sizes.
+However, density-based clustering can instead rely on contrasting local densities to identify clusters, regardless of their shapes or sizes.

 <div align="center" markdown="1">